nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [ee/bb3cc8] convertToUpper (1) [100%] 1 of 1 ✔
 ```

 You'll notice that this time the workflow produced two new work subdirectories; one per process call.
 Check out the work directory of the call to the second process, where you should find two different output files listed.
 If you look carefully, you'll notice one of them (the output of the first process) has a little arrow icon on the right; that signifies it's a symbolic link.
 It points to the location where that file lives in the work directory of the first process.
 By default, Nextflow uses symbolic links to stage input files whenever possible, to avoid making duplicate copies.

 !!! note

     All we did was connect the output of `sayHello` to the input of `convertToUpper` and the two processes could be run in serial.
     Nextflow did the hard work of handling input and output files and passing them between the two commands for us.
-This is the power of channels in Nextflow, doing the laborious work of connecting our pipeline steps together.
+    This is the power of channels in Nextflow, doing the busywork of connecting our pipeline steps together.

     What's more, Nextflow will automatically determine which call needs to be executed first based on how they're connected, so the order in which they're written in the workflow body does not matter.
     However, we do recommend you be kind to your collaborators and to your future self, and try to write them in a logical order!

 ### Takeaway